4. Benefits

 4.7 Retirement Plan

-Also available to regular and temporary employees excluding student employees is the option of participating in the George Fox Tax Deferred Annuity (TDA) Plan.
+Also available to regular and temporary employees excluding student employees is the option of participating in the George Fox 403(b) Voluntary Plan.
 Eligible employee may elect to make pre-tax payroll or after-tax Roth contributions to this plan.
-There is no age or length of service requirement to participate in the TDA Plan.
-The amount a participant defers into the TDA may be changed as often as an employee chooses.
+There is no age or length of service requirement to participate in this Plan.
+The amount a participant defers into the Voluntary Plan may be changed as often as an employee chooses.

-Total contributions to the DCRP and TDA plans are subject to IRS limits.
+Total contributions to the DCRP and the Voluntary plans are subject to IRS limits.

 Other applicable resources